aisthesis/investor-bot/visualizers/linreg/README.md

     cd common
     python validate.py

-Notes
+Conclusions
 ---
-Run on a random sample of the Dow, we see that linear regression actually does *worse* than the baseline out of sample.
+Run on a random sample of the Dow, we saw that linear regression actually does *worse* than the baseline out of sample.
+However, a fairly large random selection (128 equities) from the S&P 500 allows the regression algorithm to improve modestly but consistently over the baseline.

 Next Steps
 ---
-Run the algorithm on a random sample of the entire S&P 500, selecting half for learning and half for testing.
+Using the model from one of the S&P 500 runs, visualize behavior on individual out-of-sample equities for which the model beats the baseline as well as for the index itself.